Research Interests »

 Curriculum Vitae »

-Joshua Drucker, PhD, Assistant Professor
+Joshua Drucker, PhD, Associate Professor

 Joshua Drucker's interests center around the processes of regional economic development and transformation, seeking to understand phenomena of growth, decline, and adjustment in order to design of policies to achieve and sustain positive economic outcomes.
 Currently, his research is focused in three main areas.
 The first investigates the factors external to the firm that help determine business and economic performance.
 The effects of the regional environment on business decisions and industry outcomes are important for interpreting and forecasting economic processes and for providing a mechanism for intentionally affecting economic trajectories.
 Drucker’s work in this area examines agglomeration, industrial structure, entrepreneurial competition, and economic development policy, and their relationships with economic activity.